Eating Disorders, Behavioral Dependencies & Codependency

 Contrary to people suffering from over-eating, anorexic patients are undernourished and underweight.
 People with this disorder are similar to people with obsessive-compulsive-disorder (OCD), except that they have specialized in fat-fighting.
 They suffer from the fear of gaining weight and often feel, paradoxically, that they are over-weight.
 Their stubborn need to be thin at all cost reflects their basic values and represents an important part of their own self-esteem and identity.
 For this reason, the disease is very difficult to over-come.
 It is particularly prevalent among young women, but is also growing in prevalence among young men.
 Its treatment shows parallels to that of OCD, but may require medical intervention, when low weight threatens life.

-Behavioral Dependencies: In addition to eating disorders, there are also behavioral dependencies, which do not depend upon the intake of a substance, but rather upon an excessive activity or compulsion, such as gambling, shopping, sexual activities, internet-surfing or internet games, computer games, etc. As in the case of substance-abuse, behavioral dependencies have the character of an addiction, because they are hard to give up, even when they may cause sever interference with normal life.
+Behavioral Dependencies: In addition to eating disorders, there are also behavioral dependencies, which do not depend upon the intake of a substance, but rather upon an excessive activity or compulsion, such as gambling, shopping, sexual activities, internet-surfing or internet games, computer games, etc. As in the case of alcoholism, behavioral dependencies have the character of an addiction, because they are hard to give up, even when they may cause sever interference with normal life.
 They can be treated successfully with integrated psychotherapy.
 Another activity, which is more socially accepted, but destructive to good health, is smoking, which must be placed firmly between a behaviorally dependent and substance-dependent activity.
 Nicotine gum, which can replace the nicotine gotten from smoking, is helpful, but not sufficient to end the desire to smoke.
 Despite the physical withdrawal signs caused by withdrawal from smoking and nicotine, which include nervousness and irritability, many individuals are able to successfully give up smoking on their own.
 Behavioral therapy can support efforts to stop smoking.
 A combination of nicotine substitution and psychotherapy makes the chances of being able to permanently stop smoking much greater.

 Codependency: Without going into great detail on a complicated and important subject, a word must be added about people who suffer because of their own relationship to people with addictions, behavioral compulsions and dependencies (see above) and psychological disorders.
 For most people, happiness is about loving and being loved.
 For children of parents with alcoholic or other dysfunctional problems, love can mean pain and life in a no-win situation.
 Unfulfillment as an adult is often connected directly to childhood experiences with a disturbed or addicted parent, although the connection may not be easy to see.
-A codependent is someone who has beenemotionally deprived – deprived of a good self-image, a sense of security and an ability to have fun.
+A codependent is someone who has been emotionally deprived – deprived of consistent and understanding care, a good self image, a sense of security and an ability to have fun.
 As an adult, codependency often takes the form of tolerating intolerable, irresponsible behavior.
 In their efforts to help, protect and save people they love, they drain themselves and enable bad behavior to continue.
 As a result, the codependent is hurt and may feel powerless and defeated.

 Typical codependent traits can be: dependencies of their own and behavioral compulsions (compulsive over-eating, drinking, over-working, over-responsibility in caring for others, or even chronic negativity and opposition to others); delusions, based on denial, lack of awareness of the stress they are under, believing other people’s happiness will lead to their own, believing that their behavior is normal; frozen feelings; low self-esteem; stress-related illnesses.